 Also, a charity does not have to work directly with people it wants to benefit: umbrella groups that improve the charitable activities of other community organizations can sometimes qualify.
 Consult the information on umbrella groups on the Canada Revenue Agency’s website.

-What can disqualify a charity from registering?
+What can disqualify a charity from being able to register?

 Although they might do good work, some organizations don’t qualify for registration.